parazeeknova/nyxtext-zenith/.github/README.md

 > [!IMPORTANT]
 > Because the application is not signed by Microsoft, Windows Defender blocks it; add an exclusion in Defender to run the application.
 Its a false positive, the application is safe to use. or build it yourself from the source code.

-> [!NOTE]
-> Nyxtext & Nyxtext zenith is a work in progress.
-We appreciate any contributions, understanding that the project may have bugs, instability, and limited features during the time of active development.
-Please check back or join our Discord server to see our progress!

 ### ✨ Installing Nyxtext

-> [!TIP]
-> Use Nerd Font to avoid any broken symbols : [JetbrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads)

 <details>
 <summary>Windows</summary>